keithlennox/roku-feed/README.md

 *Controls whether this video appears on Roku or not.
 Leaving this field blank is the same as choosing false. -- Required for all OTT videos.*

 OTT Genres / ott_series_genres / text: comma separated list / NA
-*Comma separated list of genres.
+*Comma separated list.
 Accepted values: action, adventure, animals, animated, anime, children, comedy, crime, documentary, drama, educational, fantasy, faith, food, fashion, gaming, health, history, horror, miniseries, mystery, nature, news, reality, romance, science, science fiction, sitcom, special, sports, thriller, technology. -- Required on the first episode of every season if OTT Type = "series with seasons" or the first episode of a series if OTT Type = "series without seasons".
 Also required if OTT Type = "movies" or "tv specials".*

 OTT Rating / ott_rating / text / AgeRating
 *The rating for the video content.
 Must be one of the following values: 14+, 18+, C, C8, E, G, PG. -- Required for all OTT videos.*